spences10/scottspence.com/posts/2023/01/07/why-fastmail-over-proton-mail/index.md

 the details of _why_ I switched.
 This is personal preference and my reasoning behind the switch.

-I had tried Zoho mail for a short time before Proton mail but quickly moved to ProtonMail for some of the reasons I moved from ProtonMail to Fastmail.
+For full disclosure,I had tried Zoho mail for a short time before Proton mail but quickly moved to ProtonMail for some of the reasons I moved from ProtonMail to Fastmail.

-For full disclosure, I'm not affiliated with either of these and I still use ProtonVPN.
+I'm not affiliated with either of these and I still use ProtonVPN.

 Here's my reasoning for the switch.